stjudecloud/university/docs/visualization-community/embed/index.md

 # Description
 In this part of the tutorial, one will learn how to [embed](https://stjudecloud.github.io/docs/guides/proteinpaint/developers-guide/embedding-proteinpaint/) a html file based on the code block developed to make a visualization.

+!!!warning
+The code editor uses JSON and ProteinPaint uses javascript, you will need to use their code example templates.
+We are working on a new embed feature soon.
+!!!

 ## Create a html file
 **You will need a text editor to create a .html file for embedding**
 1. Open notepad or a text editor.